LiangZhao13/Data-Science-for-Maritime-Transportation/README.md

 The examples are mainly provided as Jupyter notebooks.
 They cover common data-science tasks in maritime transportation, including AIS data processing, trajectory analysis, clustering, prediction, anomaly detection, propulsion-power estimation, ocean-wave modeling, graph-based traffic-flow forecasting, and ETA prediction.

+If you use this repository, the teaching code, or the example datasets in your research or teaching, please cite the book as follows:

+Zhao, L. (2026). *Data Science for Maritime Transportation*.
+Springer.

 ## Recommended Python Version

 The recommended Python version is: